SAML-Toolkits/php-saml/README.md

 Warning
 -------

+Version 3.3.1 updates xmlseclibs to 3.0.4 (CVE-2019-3465), but php-saml was not directly affected since it implements additional checks that prevent to exploit that vulnerability.

 Version 3.3.0 sets strict mode active by default

 Update php-saml to 3.1.0, this version includes a security patch related to XEE attacks.